In 1699 the French explorer Iberville discovered a point on the Mississippi River where the river

 There is an easy way to install the ‘Max’

-without removing a footman loop from the seat base.
-The following steps will assume that you are looking at the rear of your
+without removing a footman loop from the seat base or kneeboard.
+The following steps will assume that you are looking at the

 1. After removing the old strap, completely undo your ‘Max’.

-have the graphics and ring on it and insert it in the right footman loop from the inside out.
-One side of that end has hook
+that does not have the graphics and ring on it and insert it in the right footman loop from the inside out.
+One side of that

 as it comes from inside to outside of the right footman loop.